instantOS/instantos.github.io/youtube/apps.md

 That includes applications that do not open any windows like grep or htop.
 Just like the graphical launcher this launcher remembers frequently used applications and puts them higher up in the list.
-This launcher can also be used to run applications with specific arguments or from absolte paths.
+This launcher can also be used to run applications with specific arguments or from absolute paths.

 It also has a few different modes.
 You can switch between them using Shift + Left/Right Arrow The default normal mode is using $PATH and executes the given